 How does Alaya find and vet charities across different geographies?

 Our corporate partners have offices around the world.
-We help them connect with charities in their vicinity, so that all of their employees have the chance to contribute to their local community.
+We help them connect with charities in their geographies, so that all of their employees have the chance to contribute to their local community.

-We do this in a number of ways, including searching for nonprofits active in a specific area and reaching out to our existing network of more than 330 charity partners around the world.
+We do this in a number of ways, including searching for charities active in a specific area and reaching out to our existing network of more than 330 charity partners around the world.
 Sometimes, our corporate partners work with existing charities, in which case we take care of vetting and if appropriate, adding them to our platform.
-We are also open to suggestions of charities from employees or our community, which we then contact and vet.
+We are also open to suggestions of charities from employees or our community (if you’d like to suggest one, let us know!), which we then contact and vet.

 Giving is such a powerful tool to enable social change, we hope these insights can help you ensure that your gift does the most good.